Bronx Wrongful Death Lawyers

 New York law permits eligible surviving family members to seek compensation for damages caused by a tragic death by bringing a wrongful death lawsuit against the at-fault party.
 No amount of compensation can ever replace a loved one who died in a tragic accident, nor can it heal a family’s pain.
 Yet, money can help pay for the costs associated with losing a family member, relieving the unexpected financial burden and helping a family move forward.

-What Is Wrongful Death in New York?
+What Is Wrongful Death in The Bronx?

 A wrongful death is a death caused by a wrongful act, failure to act, or negligence of another person or entity.
 Under New York law, a personal representative of the estate of the person who died obtains the right to file a wrongful death lawsuit whenever the deceased would have been entitled to bring a personal injury lawsuit against the at-fault parties, had he or she lived.
 In other words, think of a wrongful death lawsuit as a personal injury lawsuit in which a representative of the estate of the deceased person takes over that person’s legal rights to sue for certain damages related to the injuries that caused the death.